ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

 record {|record {} value;|}|error? result = resultStream.next();

 if result is record {|record {} value;|} {
-    //valid result is returned.
+    //A valid result is returned.
 } else if result is error {
     // An error is returned as the result.
 } else {
-    // Student table must be empty.
+    // The `Student` table must be empty.
 }

 error? e = resultStream.close();